Upgrading the EPIC client from a previous version

-- Download and extract the EPIC client: You can download the EPIC client (epic-client-5.5.264.zip) from support.xmatters.com.
+- Download and extract the EPIC client: You can download the EPIC client (epic-client-5.5.273.zip) from support.xmatters.com.
 Once downloaded, extract it to a new location on your system.

 - Configure the settings files: Configure the new EPIC client to use the same settings as the previous version.
-To do this, open the following files in the original EPIC client and copy the settings to the same files in the new EPIC client:
+To do this, open the config/transport.properties file in the original EPIC client and copy the settings to the same file in the new EPIC client:

-- Deploy the new EPIC client: Now that the new EPIC client has been configured, you can deploy it by using one of the following methods:
+- Deploy the new EPIC client: Now that the new EPIC client is configured, you can deploy it by using one of the following methods:

 - Overwrite the original EPIC client files with the new EPIC client files.